 - Measles

 Hepatitis B

+- Mumps

-- Mumps TB skin test (2 step)
+- TB Quantiferon testTetanus/Diptheria/Pertussis (Tdap)

 - Rubella

-- Tetanus/Diptheria/Pertussis (Tdap)

-- Varicella
+Varicella

 - Influenza (current season)

+- Covid (current booster)

-\Additional immunizations may be required based on specific site requirements.
+\Additional immunizations may be required based on speci ic site requirements.

 PROGRAM GOALS

 It shall be the purpose of this program and the EMS Technologies of Sanford Health EMS Education (SHEMSE) in coordination with North Dakota State College of Science (NDSCS), to educate and train EMS students with the cognitive (knowledge), psychomotor (skills), and affective (behavioral) learning domains required for entry-level competency at the level (EMR, EMT, AEMT, Paramedic) in which the EMS student is enrolled.